tlocke/scramp/README.md

 ## Release Notes

+### Version 1.4.5, 2024-04-13

+- Drop support for Python 3.7, which means we're not dependent on `importlib-metadata` anymore.
+- Various changes to build system, docs and automated testing.

 ### Version 1.4.4, 2022-11-01

 - Tighten up parsing of messages to make sure that a `ScramException` is raised if a message is malformed.